Why is the Medium the Message

 McLuhan didn’t tell us what to think.

-He showed us what thinking is shaped by.
+He revealed what thinking is shaped by.

-And it’s why the medium is—still—the message.
+And it’s why the medium is — still — the message.

-➡️ Next: We Behave Like Ants
+➡️ Next drop: We Behave Like Ants

 🧠 Ideas